Whu-Lambda/whu-lambda-moe-backend/README.md

 `{clientSecret}` can also be provided by envirenment variables(replace `:` with `__`) | Secret Manager(not sure if works in production) | etc.
 (See [Secrets Management](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets))

-Only HTTP/2 requests are accepted.
+Only HTTP/2 requests && requests from localhost are accepted.